The Household Staff Handbook for a Well-Run Home

 Not involving staff in the process.
 Your household team has firsthand knowledge of what new staff members struggle with.
 Their input makes the handbook more practical and more likely to be used.

-How a Handbook Fits Into Broader Household Management
+How Your Handbook Supports Overall Household Management

 A staff handbook is one piece of a larger management structure.
 It works best alongside clear job descriptions for each role, a structured interview process, thorough reference checks, and regular performance conversations.